SAMa: Material-aware 3D Selection and Segmentation: Method

 Given a click on one image, our goal is to obtain a selection in 3D of all object parts that share the same material.
 A 3D selection is not only view-consistent by design, it also enables downstream applications (\eg, editing) that naturally operate in 3D on the object (surface).
 An entirely image-based pipeline would require running our 2D selection model for every new viewpoint, completely relying on the model's cross-frame consistency.
 Such a workflow would not be interactive (2--5\,sec per frame for simple selection visualization), would suffer from flickering due to residual multiview inconsistencies in long frame sequences, and would not be compatible with many downstream applications (\eg, mesh material replacement).
 We therefore instead consolidate similarity maps from multiple viewpoints into a lightweight 3D similarity point cloud.
 From this cloud we can easily reconstruct (and display) a continuous 3D selection at interactive rates.

-The initial camera, in which the click was performed, will serve to condition the memory module of our SAMa model, as it ensures that the material is not occluded.
+Given a click on the object, the initial camera, in which the click was performed, will serve to condition the memory module of our SAMa model, as it ensures that the material is not occluded.
 We then render RGB and depth images from multiple viewpoints; for each RGB image we use our model to estimate the selection, based on the user-provided click, given the other images as video context through the memory bank.
 This process yields a per-viewpoint map representing the similarity to the user-clicked material.
-We back-project these maps to 3D using the previously rendered depth images, to obtain a 3D similarity point cloud.
+We project these 2D similarity maps to 3D using the previously rendered depth images, to obtain a 3D similarity point cloud located near the object surface.

 Our approach works on any 3D representation that can be rendered from a given viewpoint and queried for depth.
-For NeRFs and 3D Gaussians we use the training views, while for meshes we use spherical Fibonacci sampling for the camera positions (looking at the object's center).
-To ensure good performance of our fine-tuned video model, we arrange those views along a smooth trajectory via greedy iterative camera sorting laid out in Appendix Alg.
-1.
+For NeRFs and 3D Gaussians we use a subset of the training views, while for meshes we use spherical Fibonacci sampling of camera positions pointed at the object's center.
+To ensure good performance of our fine-tuned video model, we arrange those views along a smooth trajectory via greedy iterative camera sorting described in Suppl.
+Algorithm 1.

-From our point cloud, we can reconstruct a continuous 3D similarity field via \ac{kNN} lookups.
-For novel views, we use FAISS \cite{douze2024faiss} for performant large-scale, GPU-accelerated approximate nearest-neighbor queries~\cite{johnson2019billion} at the camera rays' 3D hitpoints.
+For visualizing the 3D selection from novel views, we can reconstruct a continuous 3D similarity field via \ac{kNN} lookups into our previously constructed similarity point cloud.
+We use FAISS \cite{douze2024faiss} for performant large-scale, GPU-accelerated approximate nearest-neighbor queries~\cite{johnson2019billion} at the camera rays' 3D hitpoints.
+As our point cloud contains one point per observed pixel, it is very dense (see Suppl.
+Figure 9 for an example).

 We cache and reuse the acceleration structure built by the library; we need to rebuild it only when the selected material changes.
 With this approach, a new user selection from a novel viewpoint takes around 2\,sec (including 0.5\,sec for the structure construction), while querying the point cloud from a new viewpoint takes 10--20\,ms at 512--1024p image resolution.
-Appendix A.2 provides additional details.
+Suppl.
+Sec.
+A.2 provides additional details.